 Connector Database

 The database is automatically installed by the installation package.
-This database is completely separate from the M-Files own databases (either SQL or Firebird)
+This database is completely separate from M-Files’ own databases (SQL or Firebird).

 Warning

-The connector should NEVER be installed into the M-Files Vault SQL database.
-Contact support if the deployment waa accidentally pointed to the vault database.
+The Connector should NEVER be installed into the M-Files vault SQL database.
+Contact support if the deployment was accidentally pointed to the vault database.

 Size